 Daily Protein Requirements and Protein Intake

-The recommended daily protein requirements for humans are derived from "ideal body weight".
+The minimum daily protein requirements for humans are derived from "ideal body weight".
 The ideal body weight is calculated based on height and varies slightly for men and women.
 Our protein requirements can also be expressed in terms of total caloric intake.
 The world health organization and many national health agencies have independently conducted studies, which (even though they differ slightly) all conclude our daily protein requirement should be between 10% to 15% of our daily caloric intake.

-To calculate your specific daily protein requirement 1) determine your ideal body weight, then 2) calculate your specific protein requirements based on your ideal weight.
+To calculate your specific daily minimum protein requirement 1) determine your ideal body weight, then 2) calculate your specific protein requirements based on your ideal weight.

 Daily Protein Requirement Calculator:

 Your ideal body weight is __ pounds, or __ kilograms.

 Your minimum protein intake requirement is __ grams to __ grams.